Research Centre for Unmanned Autonomous Systems

 For years, many UAS studies have been conducted by the PolyU.
 Several important research institutes (e.g., RISUD, SCRI and RIAM) was established to support research and development related to these new technologies.
 Research Centre of Unmanned Autonomous Systems (RCUAS) coordinates PolyU’s UAS researches and developments among different faculties/departments or institutes/centers, and facilitates PolyU’s internal and external collaboration with leading partners.
 RCUAS also plays an important role by providing physical UAS research and development platforms to synergize the impactful researches conducted in PolyU, exemplifying our motto, to learn and to apply, for the benefit of mankind (開物成務 勵學利民).
 The ultimate goal is to collaboratively increase society-oriented research that will have a positive impact on Hong Kong, the Greater Bay Area, and the Asia-Pacific region.

-The fast development of urbanization and smart cities introduce urgent needs for the UAS to work in complex urbanized areas, such as the UGV, UAV, and UUV.
-Significantly, the Greater Bay Area (GBA) has strong demands for UAS, with applications ranging from intelligent transportation to intelligent manufacturing.
+The fast development of urbanization and smart cities introduce urgent needs on the UAS to work in complex urbanized areas, such as the UGV, UAV, and UUV.
+Significantly, the GBA have strong demands for UAS, with applications ranging from intelligent transportation to intelligent manufacturing.
 Unlike the field environments with clear space and low traffic density where are commonly investigated scenarios by the existing research institutes, the densely urbanized scenarios introduce many additional but also fundamental challenges to the UAS.
-For example, the existing navigation solutions are significantly challenged in urban canyons due to the dense tall buildings and dense traffics, which is one of the key reasons we rarely see the UGV and UAV working in urban canyons in Hong Kong.
 Fortunately, navigation and perceptions in urban canyons are the strong expertise of PolyU.
 In the past decades, PolyU devoted itself to solving the navigation problem in dense urban canyons and achieved fruitful recognition from both the academic and industry fields.
-The navigation research achievements from PolyU attracted the attention of the industry.
+The navigation research achievements from PolyU attracted the attention of industry.
+Moreover, PolyU also accumulated abundant research achievements in UAVs with applications to infrastructure inspection.

 All members of the RCUAS are experts in both fundamental UAS research and strategic areas of its applications.